 Similarly, studded Nordic tyres, equipped with metallic studs, are only used for driving on ice.
 On roads, they tend to wear very quickly, consume a lot of fuel, have reduced handling capabilities and be noisy.
 They also damage the road surface, which is why the use of studded tyres has been restricted or even banned altogether in certain countries.
-In the UK, although there is no specific law on studded tyres, they are unlikely to be a good option for our relatively mild British winters.
+In the UK, it is illegal to use studded tyres on clear roads where they could cause damage.
+In general, Nordic and studded tyres are unlikely to be a suitable option for our (mostly) mild winters.

 If you have a sports car or powerful vehicle, 'high performance' winter tyres are specifically developed to withstand more weight, higher speeds and a more dynamic drive.
 As their name suggests, they offer very high performance in terms of road holding, grip and cornering stability.

 Replacing your tyres with winter tyres or just use snow chains as a solution for your winter holiday?
 If you only face winter conditions when you go skiing and are therefore not keen on investing in winter tyres then you can, of course, fit equipment such as snow chains or snow socks to your summer tyres.
 Though, you better inform yourself about the winter regulations of the countries you travel to or your travel through.
 Be also aware that your speed will be limited to 30 mph and as soon as you remove the equipment, your vehicle will be much more difficult to control.
 Only winter tyres guarantee the handling and grip required to ensure your safety in mountain areas.